 Up and coming locations are often located in what’s referred to as a “Ripple Effect Zone”.
-These are areas that are appreciating substantially as a result of being located close or next to an already well established – and expensive – part of the city.
+These are areas that are appreciating substantially as a result of their being positioned within a close proximity to an already well established –and expensive – part of the city.

-Lofts play into this (especially true factory/warehouse conversion lofts) because there happen to be many of them in these “up and coming” areas, such as: Corktown and Leslieville going east and Roncesvalles and Parkdale going west.
+Lofts play into this (especially true factory/warehouse conversions) because there happen to be many of them in these “up and coming” areas, such as: Corktown and Leslieville going east and Roncesvalles and Parkdale going west.

-If a loft is purchased for $375 per square foot in an area that has yet to blossom, it may be worth up to $450 per square foot in a few years as Toronto continues to expand and populate with higher income earners.
+If a loft is purchased for $600 per square foot in an area that has yet to blossom, it may be worth up to $800 per square foot in a few years as Toronto continues to expand and populate.

-Currently, the average cost per square foot of a loft within the city core ranges from $450 – $550, depending on the floor level, view and finishes.
-By city core, we mean from about St. Clair south to Front Street, and Church Street going West to Spadina.
-It’s the areas just outside of this grid that are really ideal as investments.
+Currently, the average cost per square foot of a loft within the city core ranges from $700 – $950, depending on the floor level, view, finishes and of course location.

-Lofts are already in low supply and high demand, compared to standard condominiums.
+Lofts are already in low supplyand high demand, compared to their standard condo counterparts.
 If you’ve taken a walk around Toronto lately, you’ve probably noticed that there are new condos popping up everywhere.
 This will never be the case for lofts, as there is a finite number of factories and warehouses that can be converted into true, “hard lofts”.

 As more and more condo developments are built, they will continue to outweigh the number of hard lofts, limiting supply even further and creating more demand.
 For every completed condo development, the novelty factor for lofts increases – making them more desirable.

-Lofts generally have low maintenance fees as a result of the smaller building sizes and the lack of facilities.
-Just like we pay taxes for roads, health care, public education etc, condos with 24 hour security/concierge, swimming pools, gyms and billiard/party rooms have high maintenance fees to pay for all the amenities.
-Higher maintenance fees make purchases less appealing and in turn hurt the value of most condos.
+Lofts generally have lower maintenance fees as a result of the smaller building sizes and the lack of facilities.
+Just like we pay taxes for roads, health care, public education etc, condos with 24 hour security/concierge, swimming pools, gyms and billiard/party rooms have higher maintenance fees.
+There are certainly exceptions though.

 Some people would certainly prefer to pay more for these perks, however from a strictly financial perspective, they don’t make for great investments.